Best Auto Insurance for Fords in 2026

 Whether you drive a Ford sedan, SUV, or pickup truck, understanding your coverage options can help you choose a policy that fits your needs and budget.

-- Liability Coverage: Required in most states, this pays for damage and injuries you cause to others while driving your Ford.
+- Liability Coverage: Required in most states, it covers damages and injuries you cause to others while driving your Ford.

-- Collision & Comprehensive Coverage: Pays to repair or replace your Ford if it’s damaged in an accident or by non-collision events like theft, vandalism, weather, or fire.
-Learn more in our guide to collision auto insurance.
+- Collision & Comprehensive Coverage: Pays to repair or replace your Ford if it’s damaged in an accident, theft, vandalism, weather, or fire.

 - Uninsured/Underinsured Motorist Coverage: Protects you if your Ford is hit by a driver with little or no insurance.